-Eczema seems to be a rapidly growing problem in our society today.
+Eczema seems to be a rapidly growing problem and often seen worst in our kids.

 It is the question I get asked most about and I can see the frustration and trauma this skin condition causes for families.
 Many people are interested in natural remedies and a permanent solution, rather than taking antihistamines, antibiotics or steroids.